 2 x 320 mm (12.6 in) semi-floating discs, radially mounted Monobloc Brembo M4-32 callipers, 4-piston, radial pump with ABS as standard

 245 mm (9.6 in) disc, 2-piston caliper, ABS as standard

 * Image is for illustration purposes only, panniers shown are not fitted as standard.
-Applies to Model Year 2020 Ducati SuperSport and SuperSport S models purchased and registered between 25th January 2019 and 30th April 2019.
+Applies to Model Year 2020 Ducati SuperSport and SuperSport S models only, purchased and registered between 6th August 2020 and 30th September 2020.
 New motorcycles only - excludes pre-registered, pre-owned or ex-demo bikes.
 Cannot be used in conjunction with any other offer.

 The Ducati SuperSport is the bike for those eager to ride sports-style on everyday roads.
 Fun and versatile with true Ducati sports styling and zest, the SuperSport makes riders feel like racers: every day.

 The Ducati Design Center has come up with a dynamic, polished, visually compact, light machine with strong Panigale superbike overtones: a Ducati to the core.
 A lean and mean road machine, the SuperSport has an approachable feel thanks to easy handling, the confidence-inspiring Ducati Safety Pack (ABS Bosch + Ducati Traction Control), the awesome price-quality ratio of the equipment and the long maintenance intervals.